Anna-Crafton/crafton-project4-ceg3121/README.md

 ## ??
-I installed angular with npm install -g @angular/cli, and confirmed I had Node.js by running node -v.
+I navigated to /angular-site/wsu-hw-ng-main and installed angular and node.js.